kubernetes-sigs/gateway-api/site-src/blog/index.md

   :octicons-clock-24: 5 min read
 </small>

-We are thrilled to announce the v0.8.0 release of the Gateway API!
-With this release, Gateway API support for service mesh has reached [Experimental status][status], and the Gateway and HTTPRoute resources gain some new capabilities.
+We are thrilled to announce the v0.8.0 release of Gateway API!
+With this release, Gateway API support for service mesh has reached [Experimental status][status], we've introduced CEL validation and a `Mesh` conformance profile, and we've made some changes to the GEP process.
 We look forward to your feedback!

 [:octicons-arrow-right-24: Continue reading][Gateway API: Welcome, Service Mesh Users!]